 Volunteerism has been a tradition since MABVI’s earliest days.
 Our initial Advisory Boards included such illustrious volunteers as Helen Keller, Julia Ward Howe (abolitionist and suffragist), and Edward Everett Hale (author and orator).

 Our formal volunteer program started in 1959 and has grown to more than 300 volunteers across Massachusetts.

-This FREE service is available thanks to the generosity of the Gibney Family Foundation, our corporate and foundation supporters, and donations from individuals.
+These services are available at NO COST to consumers, thanks to the generosity of the Gibney Family Foundation, our corporate and foundation supporters, and donations from individuals.